A small capital with a huge reputation, Dublin is peppered with classic pubs, historic buildings and a vibrant culture.

 Travelling to Birmingham is easy, whether you want to arrive by car, bus or train.
 If you’re travelling by public transport, you will find bus services running directly to the airport or to Birmingham International Airport train station.
-There is a free and frequent Air Rail from the station, which takes you to the terminal in just two minutes.
+It's then a quick ride from that station on our free Air-Rail link which takes you straight into the terminal building.

 Drivers will find a choice of seven car parks, which are all easily accessible from the terminal by foot or via the free shuttle bus.
-Book a carpark space online in advance and get up to 50% off.
+Book a car park space online in advance and get up to 70% off.

-Once you pass seamlessly through security and into our single terminal, you’ll find a great selection of places to shop, eat, and relax before your flight.
+Once you pass through security, you’ll find a great selection of places to shop, eat, and relax before your flight.

 Many people like to kick-start their holiday with a sit-down meal at the airport before their flight.
-Families will appreciate Frankie & Benny’s and Giraffe, and if you want something fancy, head to Bottega Prosecco Bar & Café.
 There’s plenty of coffee shops and grab and go options too.

 We also have lots of shops for you to browse while you wait to board your flight.
-Get all your last-minute holiday essentials from Boots, plane entertainment from WHSmith and great savings from World Duty Free.
+Get all your last-minute holiday essentials from Boots, plane entertainment from WHSmith and great savings from World Duty Free and Sunglass Hut.
 We’ve got shops to suit every taste and every need.

 To find out about our other services, head to our terminal facilities page.